Family Dentistry Mt. Pleasant, MI

 Learn more about these treatment options:

 • Mouthguards: Do you or your child play contact sports?
-Protect your teeth and your child’s teeth from injury with a custom mouthguard.
-Dr. Ribitch will work with you or your child to create a sports mouthguard that fits comfortably.
+Protect your and your child’s teeth from injury with a custom mouthguard.
+Dr. Ribitch will work with you or your child to create a comfortable sports mouthguard.
 He will take a mold of teeth to craft the final custom mouthguard.

 • Tooth Bonding: Tooth bonding is a quick and easy solution to cosmetic problems that many patients face.
 Like porcelain veneers, tooth bonding can repair chipped or cracked teeth.
 Dr. Ribitch can complete your tooth bonding procedure in just one visit to his office.

-• Invisalign: Using a series of clear aligners, you can get straighter teeth in 3 to 9 months.
-Unlike traditional metal braces, Invisalign aligners are comfortable and can be easily removed and cleaned.
+• Invisalign: You can get straighter teeth in 3 to 9 months using a series of clear aligners.
+Unlike traditional metal braces, Invisalign aligners are comfortable and easily removed and cleaned.
 Because aligners are made of ultra-thin plastic, they won’t damage teeth or gums.
 Treatment with Invisalign can also be used in conjunction with other restorative treatments.
-If you have misaligned teeth or an uneven bite, our professionals are able to fix these complex dental problems in our Mount Pleasant, MI office.
+If you have misaligned teeth or an uneven bite, our professionals can fix these complex dental problems in our Mount Pleasant, MI office.

 FAQS: Dental Care for Children